EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 >**3.7 What is the encoding used during the exfiltration attempt of the sensitive file?**
 >
-Still on the same output, looked for anything that looks like encoding and I found it
+I continued checking the output and found an encoding value.

 ![encoding used](assets1/Task3_screenshot4.png)